 What is the remediation process?

-Pharmacy residents may be placed on academic probation should gross clinical or educational deficiencies be identified or on a corrective action/work improvement plan if a pattern of misconduct or gross performance deficiencies are identified.
+Pharmacy residents may be placed on academic probation should gross clinical or educational deficiencies be identified or on a corrective action/work improvement plan if a pattern of misconduct or gross performance deficiencies is identified.
 An academic or work improvement plan will be created to address the noted deficiencies.

 Will residents travel to any meetings?

 Pharmacy residents will attend the ASHP Midyear Clinical Meeting, and a Pharmacy Resident Conference.
 Additionally, pharmacy residents are expected to showcase the residency program on the local level.

 Is there a travel reimbursement policy for residents?

 Pharmacy residents will be reimbursed, at a minimum, for meeting registration to the ASHP Midyear Clinical Meeting and a Pharmacy Resident Conference.
 Additional funding for travel and lodging may be available.